PatWie/tensorflow-cmake/README.md

 ## Inference

-This example creates a model in Python, saves the graph to disk and loads it in C/C+/Go/Python to perform inference.
+Create a model in Python, save the graph to disk and load it in C/C+/Go/Python to perform inference.
 As these examples are based on the TensorFlow C-API they require the `libtensorflow_cc.so` library which is *not* shipped in the pip-package (tensorfow-gpu).
 Hence, you will need to build TensorFlow from source beforehand, e.g.,

 ```console
 user@host $ ls ${TENSORFLOW_SOURCE_DIR}